crissanclick/shopify-symfony-php-skeleton/README.md

 There are some things missing (Cover all APIs, improve documentation...), feel free to add this if you want!
 If you want some guidelines feel free to contact me :)

+## 📝 Acknowledgements
+- [CodelyTV](https://codely.com/) for the DDD and Hexagonal Architecture inspiration and Symfony DDD skeleton
+- Shopify for the PHP template and the Shopify API package
+- [Interactiv4](https://interactiv4.com) for give me the chance to work with Shopify and learn